zobelj/ECE477/SoftwareOutline.md

 In its current state, only an outline of the keyboard input is included but will be updated to describe LCD functions, etc.

+NOTE: When wiring the 4x4 test PCB, the columns are the left 4 pins and the rows are the right 4 pins.
+The columns should be pulled high.

 ## Keyboard Input